| Networking and Breed Research Networking with Others You may not have thought of networking as being

 characteristics.
 The highest quality dog will meet these

+standards.
 As you have already read in other pages,

 purebred dogs can come with a variety of health issues.
 Before you